Tetrahedron-Studio/Taro-contracts/src/swap.md

 ## Summary

 This `Swap` contract safely and flexibly allows users to swap ERC20 tokens via Uniswap V3, with a fee system and strong owner/admin controls.
 It follows security best practices and is modular for integration with other contracts/services.

----

-Let me know if you want this in a different format or wish to expand the documentation!